CollectorOfJack/collectorofjack_astro/src/pages/terms.md

 ## Changes to These Terms and Conditions

 We may update these Terms at any time.
-If a change is material, We will notify You at least 30 days in advance.
+If a change is material, We will notify You by posting the updated Terms on the Service.
 Continued use of the Service after changes are made constitutes Your acceptance of the new Terms.

 ## Contact Us

 If You have any questions about these Terms and Conditions, You can contact us:

-- By email: AutocrossBlog@christoc.com
+- By email: collectorofjack@christoc.com